mattcroat/joy-of-code/posts/sveltekit-markdown-blog/sveltekit-markdown-blog.md

 // ...
 ```

-> 🐿️ Before deploying run `pnpm run build` and `pnpm run preview` to check for any obvious errors instead of finding out about it during deployment.
+> 🐿️ Before deploying run `npm run build` and `npm run preview` to check for any obvious errors instead of finding out about it during deployment.
 This is going to create a `.vercel` folder which should be added to `.gitignore`.

 Create a new project on GitHub and name it anything you want then push the code to GitHub.